benderas7/benderas7.github.io/_pages/research.md

 {: .text-justify}

 - **Manuscript**
-    - **Bender A.**, Zhao, C., Awh E., Vogel E., Voytek B., Distinct, time-varying roles for aperiodic and alpha oscillatory activity in working memory. *In preparation*.
+    - **A. Bender**, C. Zhao, E. Awh, E. Vogel, B. Voytek.
+(2025).
+Differential representations of spatial location by aperiodic and alpha oscillatory activity in working memory. *Proceedings of the National Academy of Sciences*, 122(30), e2506418122. doi: https://doi.org/10.1073/pnas.2506418122.
 - **Presentation**
-    - **Bender, A.**, Voytek, B. Decoding spatial location from aperiodic and alpha oscillatory activity in working memory. *Society for Neuroscience*; 2023, November 13; San Diego, CA. ([presentation](/files/SfN2023Presentation.pdf))
+    - **A. Bender,**, B. Voytek, Decoding spatial location from aperiodic and alpha oscillatory activity in working memory. *Society for Neuroscience*; 2023, November 13; San Diego, CA. ([presentation](/files/SfN2023Presentation.pdf))

 ## Classification of autism spectrum disorder from structural and functional magnetic resonance imaging using machine learning